DSCI-310-2024/predict_tornado/CONTRIBUTING.md

 ### Creating a Branch

-Once your local environment is up-to-date, you can create a new git branch which will contain your contribution.
-Always create a new branch instead of making changes to the main branch:
+Once your local environment is up-to-date, you can create a new git branch which will contain your changes.
+Create a new branch instead of making changes to the main branch:

 ```cmd
 git switch -c <your-branch-name>
 ```

-With this branch checked-out, make the desired changes to the package.
+With this branch checked-out, make your changes.

 ### Creating a Pull Request

-When you are happy with your changes, you can commit them to your branch by running
+When you are done with your changes, commit them to your branch:

 ```cmd
 git add <file-name>